How to Teach: Calculate Tip [Special Education Lesson]

 Listen and Learn

 A Listen & Learn is a short, 5 sentence PowerPoint/Google presentation that introduces the topic using visuals and audio.
-Ideal for non-readers!
+Ideal for the non-readers in your special education classroom!
 Read about what they are and how they might be right for your classroom here.

 Task Card Idea